thestormforge/konjure/README.md

 ## Usage

-Konjure can be used as a standalone tool by invoking the `konjure` tool directly; all Konjure commands can also be accessed as Kustomize plugins.
+Konjure can be used as a standalone tool by invoking the `konjure` tool directly; all Konjure commands can also be accessed as Kustomize plugins, see the [examples](examples/) for more information.

 ## Getting Help